Mall of Tripla

 The Mall of Tripla is a shopping mall in Keski-Pasila, Helsinki, Finland.
 The mall, along with a rebuilt railway station, opened on 17 October 2019.
-With a total leasable retail area of 85394 m2, the mall is the fourth-largest shopping mall in Finland and in terms of total leasable units, the largest shopping mall in Northern Europe.
+With a total leasable retail area of 85394 m2, the mall is the fourth-largest shopping mall in Finland and in terms of total leasable units, one of the largest shopping malls in Northern Europe.

 In 2022 just after three years from completion The Mall of Tripla will undergo large scale renovation on the facades due construction errors and poor materials.